Welcome to Class 1’s page

 Communication and Language/Literacy

-We will be continuing our daily Phonics lessons following the Jolly Phonics scheme, which teaches children their letters and sounds for writing.
+We will soon be starting our daily Phonics lessons following the Jolly Phonics scheme, which teaches children their letters and sounds for writing.
 This will also involve some stories and rhymes, as well as a including a range of multi-sensory activities, designed to immerse the children in a new sound each day.
 The children will also learn the written form of each sound and will be taught to understand the terms digraphs and trigraphs.
 We will look at how we can use the sounds we have learnt in our writing and begin to learn some of the ‘tricky’ words that cannot be segmented, such as the, was, they.
 Each week the children will bring home a pack of their new sounds and tricky words for you to practise at home.

 This term our P.E lessons will focus on Real PE which supports the children in developing key skills in balance, co-ordination and agility.
 Children will work on these skills in a variety of ways including, songs, games, stories and individual and team activities.